AppliedMechanics-EAFIT/SolidsPy/README.md

 nodal, element, material and load data.

 ## Features
-The code allows to find the displacement, strain and stress solution for an arbitrary two-dimensional domain discretized into finite elements and subjected to point loads.
+The code allows the user to find the displacement, strain and stress solution for an arbitrary two-dimensional domain discretized into finite elements and subjected to point loads.
 It has been  created for academic purposes and it is part of the teaching material developed for